Cultural depictions of spiders: Africa

-In African mythology, the spider is personified as a trickster character in African traditional folklore.
-The most popular version of the West African spider trickster is Kwaku Ananse of the Ashanti, anglicized as Aunt Nancy (or Sister Nancy) in the West Indies and some other parts of the Americas, to name a few of many incarnations.
+In Ancient Egyptian mythology, the goddess Neith, by virtue of her association with weaving, is also linked to spiders.
+In African traditional folklore, the spider is often personified as a trickster character.
+The most prominent example from West Africa is Kwaku Ananse of the Ashanti, anglicized as Aunt Nancy (or Sister Nancy) in the West Indies and other parts of the Americas, among many incarnations.

-Stories of Ananse became such a prominent and familiar part of Ashanti oral culture that the word Anansesem—"spider tales"—came to embrace all kinds of fables.
-This fed into the Anansi toree or "spider tales"; stories that were brought over from Africa and told to children of Maroon people and other Africans in the diaspora.
+Stories of Ananse became such a central part of Ashanti oral culture that the word Anansesem—"spider tales"—came to encompass all kinds of fables.
+These narratives were subsequently transmitted as Anansi toree to children of Maroon people and other Africans in the diaspora.
 These tales are allegorical stories that often also teach a moral lesson.
-Major A.J.N.
-Tremearne observed that the Hausa also view the spider with high esteem as the most cunning of all animals and the king of all stories, even employing similar narrative storytelling devices of the Akan-Ashanti by attributing each of them to the spider, identified as Gizzo or Gizo in their indigenous language.
-Author Neil Gaiman also popularised the spider god Anansi in his book, Anansi Boys, where the protagonist learns that the trickster god was his father.
+Similarly, Major A.J.N.
+Tremearne observed that the Hausa also view the spider with high esteem as the most cunning of all animals and the king of all stories, even employing similar narrative storytelling devices of the Akan-Ashanti by attributing each of them to the spider, identified as Gizzo or Gizo in the Hausa language.